AVS2005 Session SS1-MoM: Catalytic Chemistry of Hydrocarbons

 The asymmetric hydrogenation of alpha-ketoesters on chirally-modified platinum catalysts, the Orito reaction, involves a complex set of interrelated interactions.
 These include the chemisorption of the chiral modifier and the ketoester on the metal surface, as well as the modifier-ketoester interactions responsible for enantiodifferentiation.
 In order to isolate the key modifier-ketoester interactions, RAIRS studies were performed on a range of aromatic-carbonyl co-adsorption systems of progressively increasing complexity.
 All effective modifiers for the Orito reaction contain both an extended aromatic function and a function capable of conventional H-bonding.
 It is generally accepted that the aromatic function serves to anchor the chiral modifier to the platinum surface, and that it may also play a steric role in inducing asymmetry.
 However, evidence will be presented for a key additional role for the aromatic anchor.
 Using results for the Pt(111) surface, it will be shown that the modifier-ketoester interaction may be described in terms of two distinct H-bonds, one of which is to the chemisorption activated aromatic system.
 It will be shown that such a two-point H-bonding interaction can account for most observations in the catalysis literature concerning the Orito reaction.

-9:00 AM SS1-MoM-3 Electronic States of Adsorbed Molecules and Vibrational Excitation by Inelastically Tunneled Electrons from STM Tip
+9:00 AM Invited SS1-MoM-3 Electronic States of Adsorbed Molecules and Vibrational Excitation by Inelastically Tunneled Electrons from STM Tip

 M. Kawai (RIKEN and University of Tokyo, Japan)